lewis-weinberger/psc/README.md

 ## Installation

-The library and example games are written in C for POSIX-compliant operating systems.
+The library and example games are written in C for POSIX.1-2008 compliant operating systems.
 Apart from a C compiler, the only other dependency (for the example games) is the [ncurses](https://invisible-island.net/ncurses/#downloads) library.

 Edit [config.mk](./config.mk) to suit your system setup, then use the provided [Makefile](./Makefile) to build the library and games: